Carbon-Aware Quality Adaptation for Energy-Intensive Services: Experiments

 \begin{itemize} \item \textbf{Artificial}: A \emph{Static} trace that assumes a constant stream of hourly requests, and a \emph{Random} trace, where we sample hourly requests from a normal distribution. \item \textbf{Human-Generated}: Two real-world traces from unrelated domains, namely the English and German Wikipedia Pageview statistics~\cite{wikipeadia_data}, \emph{Wiki~(en)} and \emph{Wiki~(de)}, and the hourly taxi trips in New York City~\cite{tlc_trip_record_data}, called \emph{Taxi}. \item \textbf{Synthetic}: Three traces generated from models fitted to Google's Borg cluster cells~\cite{google_cluster_traces}, called \emph{Cell B, D, and F}. \end{itemize} All request trace datasets and our forecast methodology are explained in detail in Appendix~\ref{sec:datasets}.

-\parag{Carbon intensity traces} We evaluate on ten globally distributed regions: California, US (CISO), Texas, US (ERCOT), New York, US (NYISO), Germany (DE), Spain (ES), Netherlands (NL), Poland (PL), Sweden (SE), and Queensland, Australia (AU-QLD).
-All carbon intensity data was provided by Electricity\-Maps~\cite{electricityMaps}.
+\parag{Carbon intensity traces} We evaluate the potential for ten globally distributed regions: \begin{itemize} \item In Europe, we consider Germany (DE), Spain (ES), Netherlands (NL), Poland (PL), and Sweden (SE) \item In the US, we consider California (CISO), Texas (ERCOT), New York (NYISO), and the Pennsylvania-Jersey-Maryland Interconnection (PJM) \item In Australia, we consider Queensland (AU-QLD) \end{itemize} All carbon intensity data was provided by Electricity\-Maps~\cite{electricityMaps}.
+We normalized all time zones to align the time of day with the request traces.
 Our forecast methodology is explained in Appendix~\ref{sec:appendix_carbon_intensity}.